fkydln/web-Sprint-Challenge-User-Interface-and-Git/README.md

 5. Explain why git is valuable to a team of developers.

+    There are so many adcantages of using GitHub and Git Bash command line.
+Developers will be able to develope a part of a program and commit & push it regularly to keep updated with old versions.
+Developers will be able to restore old version in case have a bug that they can't figure out how to solve or just decide to keep older versions for preference.
+Also by creating pull requests, the engineer manager will be notified and the manager can see differences line by line on GitHub comparison before a developer merge it himself/herself.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.